-This amazing math game has all the elements for learning in disguise.
+Numbers League is an amazing math game that has all the elements for learning in disguise.
 It has a cartoon feel from yesteryear, great music, heroes, villains, missions and more.
 The dramatic plot: as villains lurk in the streets, the Number League must assemble a team of superheroes to use the sum of their incredible powers and devices to capture as many villains as they can.

 The game can be played independently or have as many as four users on a single iPad.
 When your name appears in the headlines it is your turn.
 Custom levels allow for a tailored learning experience using addition, subtraction and/or multiplication.

 We realize that Numbers League is too advanced for many KinderTown kids.
-Here are three apps to help your child develop the math skills needed for Numbers League:
+Here are two apps to help your child develop the math skills needed for Numbers League:

 Excited about this app as much as we are, but don’t have an iPad yet?
 Get the card game.